-- · Design and manufacturing engineer
+- Manufacturing engineer

-- · New product development engineer
+- · Supplier development engineer

-- · Automation engineer

-- Quality engineer

-- · Process engineer

-- Manufacturing engineerSupplier development engineer

-- Plant engineer

-- Supply-chain engineer
+- · Supply-chain engineer

-- Teacher

-- Marketing engineer
+- · Marketing engineer

-- Engineering manager
+- · Engineering manager

 - · Operations manager

 Students graduating from this degree can undertake the MEng in Mechatronics or many other masters programmes in other disciplines at UL.
 There are also lots of research opportunities to masters or doctorate level available in the areas of Design and Manufacture.
 UL has strong, funded research programmes in a number of manufacturing disciplines.